NAIA AND NCAA CROSS COUNTRY SCHOLARSHIPS

 There are 309 division I and 218 division II colleges that offer college cross country scholarships for men.
 A total of 6,668.01 cross country scholarships in the NCAA alone.
 For women’s cross-country the total number in the NCAA is 8,901.

 Use our COLLEGE SEARCH TOOL to find the best cross country colleges… Make up your own list of cross country colleges that fit your academic and athletic profile.
-A list of DI cross country colleges can also be found here.
-Scroll down to the bottom of this page for the links that will take you to the search tool.
-In just a few minutes you will have your list of cross country colleges that exactly match your needs.
+A list of NCAA cross country colleges can also be found here.
+Division I Colleges.
+Division II Colleges.
+Division III Colleges.

 The facts about the cross country scouting and recruiting process and college cross country scholarships.